Viktoriya Tomova: 2019–20: US Open and WTA 500 debuts

-2021: WTA 1000 debut, first WTA Tour semifinal
+2021: WTA 1000 debut, WTA Tour semifinal

 In March, she made her debut at the WTA 1000-level Dubai Tennis Championships entering the main draw as a lucky loser.
-She lost in the first round to tenth seed Elise Mertens.
+She lost in the first round to 10th seed Elise Mertens.

 In April, Tomova reached for the first time in her career the semifinals of a WTA 250 tournament at the Copa Colsanitas with a three-set victory over Nuria Párrizas Díaz.
+She lost her semifinal match to fifth seed Tamara Zidanšek.
 As a result, she reached a new career-high of world No. 122 in the singles rankings, on 10 May 2021.

 At the Serbia Open, she advanced to the semifinals as a lucky loser, winning two matches in the same day after two days of postponement due to rain.
-She lost her semifinal to the eventual champion, fourth seeded Paula Badosa.
+She lost her semifinal to the eventual champion, fourth seed Paula Badosa.
 As a result of this run, Tomova rose 15 spots to No. 108.
-On 28 June, she reached a new new career-best ranking of No. 104.
+On 28 June, she reached a new career-best ranking of No. 104.

 In August, Tomova entered the main draw of her first Grand Slam tournament for the season, coming through qualifying rounds at the US Open as a lucky loser where she lost to Lauren Davis.
-At the WTA 125 Open de Valencia she reached again the semifinals for the first time at this level.

-She finished the year ranked 116 in singles, a new best year-end season ranking.
+At the WTA 125 Open Internacional de Valencia, she reached again the semifinals for the first time at this level and finished the year ranked No. 116 in singles, a new best year-end season ranking.